rashmikaalishetty/JavaScript/Secrets-of-JavaScript-Ninja/Ch3-First class functions: def & args.md

 **Functions are objects with just additional capability of being invoked, they must be called or invoked in order to perform an action.**

 ### Callback functions:

+Callback is the function that are passed as an argument to another function.

 We're establishing the function that other code will later 'callback' at an appropriate point of execution.